shanmukh05/Resolute-AI/README.md

 # Resolute-AI
-Details of the my work as Machine Learning Intern in ResoluteAI.in
+Details of the my work as Machine Learning Intern in [ResoluteAI](https://resoluteai.in/)